 Band Bio (long version)

 Some say it only takes enough boredom and a musical instrument to create something good.
 I picked up the guitar much more than usual while the Social Media work for Subterfuge had reminded me a lot of the heyday of my musical socialisation: C86, early Creation, US College Rock.
-Within a couple of days three songs came out just like this: Years Ago, The Wait and Clover.
-As a fourth song i decided to play Congratulations by Strange Magic, a one-man-band from New Mexico i had just discovered and fallen in love with.
+Within a couple of days a handful of songs came out just like this.
 All shops were closed at the time so I mail-ordered a Rickenbacker 12-string, got the AC30 home from the practice room and started recording those songs.
-For a more stringent story i would like to leave out that later we went into the studio with Daniel and Lorenz to record the drums and the Rickenbacker, which sounds so great without an amp, but is a beast when it comes to getting it sound right through a microphone.
 Josephine came with the train one Saturday, sang her angelic backing vocals in the corner between the wall and the wardrobe and my son Gustav added some high notes right in time before he went into his puberty vocal change.
 And so this was that.